paulsp94/GSOC2019/README.md

 The whole concept is implemented, from the image loading and writing, to the style extraction, including gram feature transformation, and content extraction.
 Also the style-, content-, and total-variation-loss are working.
 The VGG19 also needed to be restructured to fit the necessary conditions.
 I cut of the preditions layer at the end and defined multiple convolutional layers as outputs for the style and one convolutional layer as output for the content.

 GitHub: [https://github.com/paulsp94/tfjs_style_transfer](https://github.com/paulsp94/tfjs_style_transfer)

+Below you can see the extracted styles from the first convolutional block to the last, and the last image is the extracted content from the last convolutional block.

 ![alt text](./assets/styleTransfer/500_39807.625_style1.png "Style extraced from the first convolutional layer in the first convolutional block.")
 ![alt text](./assets/styleTransfer/500_58900656_style2.png "Style extraced from the first convolutional layer in the second convolutional block.")